 The Thornton Center offers student-athletes academic counseling services, a career development program, a student development program, a comprehensive tutoring program, a writing lab, a math lab, a computer lab, and accommodations for students with special needs.

 The Office of Multicultural Student Life offers a tutorial program for individuals or small groups.

 The University Libraries system is a network of libraries on campus that provide state-of-the-art facilities and services, including: print and electronic collections, reference and instructional services, and top-notch facilities and technological resources.

 On the second floor of Hodges Library you will find The Commons, a collaboration between the Office of Information Technology (OIT) and University Libraries providing services, technology, and study spaces for students.

 The OIT Help Desk provides information and support for computer and network services managed by OIT (for instance device support, e-mail, password resets).
 You can also check out a laptop, learn how to use a media lab called The Studio, check out cameras, use media workstations, watch a video for class, get help using one of the library’s many databases, and ask reference questions.

-The Office of Disability Services assists students with documented disabilities by working with them to arrange accommodations and services that enhance access to our facilities and programs.
+The Student Disability Services office assists students with documented disabilities by working with them to arrange accommodations and services that enhance access to our facilities and programs.
 Please remember that it’s your responsibility to register with ODS to request services.
 Call 865-974-6087 (v/tty), or email ODS at firstname.lastname@example.org.